 Exploration licence conditions require a licensee to take all reasonable steps to minimise the impact of exploration on a landholder.
-Under the Mineral Resources (Sustainable Development) Act 1990, compensation is also payable for any or all the following should they arise from exploration work or a proposal to carry out the activity on or below private land:
+Under the MRSD Act, compensation is also payable if any of the following scenarios arise from exploration work, or from a proposal to carry out exploration on or below private land:

-- deprivation of possession of the whole or part of the surface of the land; - damage to the surface of the land and to any improvements on the land; - severance of the land from other land of the owner or occupier; - loss of amenity including recreational and conservation values; - loss of opportunity to make planned improvements; - any decrease in market value of the owner's or occupier's interest in the land; - any reasonable incidental expense in obtaining or moving to replace land (when required).
+- deprivation of possession of the whole or part of the surface of the land - damage to the surface of the land and to any improvements on the land - severance of the land from other land of the owner or occupier - loss of amenity including recreational and conservation values - loss of opportunity to make planned improvements - any decrease in market value of the owner's or occupier's interest in the land - any reasonable incidental expense in obtaining or moving to replace land (when required).

-The Mineral Resources (Sustainable Development) Act 1990 does not state that these are only factors for which compensation is payable.
+The MRSD Act does not state that these are only factors for which compensation is payable.
 It also does not stipulate which type of activity requires compensation to be paid.
 Landholders may seek compensation for matters such as access and land use required for any exploration work.

 Written compensation agreements must be lodged with the mining registrar for registration.

 Compensation may include a cash payment or in-kind payments (including things of value to the landholder, such as a new access road or fences).